 We’ve now assessed nearly 3,000 companies on our IoT Sophistication Index and it’s clear that there’s a strong correlation between sophistication and the benefits seen from using IoT.
-Now you can benchmark your own performance with our online tool.
-Find out where you stand and what you can do to improve your position and ROI.

 In February, we published our sixth IoT Barometer, which showed that adoption of the Internet of Things (IoT) had grown to 34% — up from 29% in the previous edition.
 Furthermore, 81% of those using IoT said their reliance on it had increased in the past 12 months, and 72% reported that digital transformation was now impossible without it.
 However, not all IoT adopters were seeing the same scale of benefits, so we decided to find out what set the most successful companies apart.

 We’ve helped many companies progress from IoT pilots to widely deployed solutions.
 While working with these companies — of all sizes and across many industries — we noticed that those achieving the best results excelled at both strategy and implementation.
 But that was just anecdotal, and we wanted to test our hypothesis.
 That’s why we created the IoT Sophistication Index, which assesses how advanced organisations are, precisely in terms of strategy and implementation.

 Strategy, as the name suggests, measures how developed each company’s IoT plan is.
 It takes into account how reliant the business is on IoT and whether IoT projects are integrated with core business systems and wider objectives.
 Because data is important for getting the most strategic value from IoT, it also considers whether IoT is being used in conjunction with analytics platforms.